Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L3/data_engine/get_start.rst

     :width: 80%
     :align: center

-- `maximal number of input files`: as we have only 12 processing units (PU) inside the kernel, the maximal number of input files should be limited to 12 at one call.
+- `maximal number of input files`: As you have only 12 processing units (PU) inside the kernel, the maximal number of input files should be limited to 12 at one call.

-- `Data types`: 5 data types are supported currently, including: int (64-bit), string (up to 1024 chars), date, bool, and numeric (56-bit significand, 8-bit exponent).
+- `Data types`: Five data types are supported currently, including: int (64-bit), string (up to 1024 chars), date, bool, and numeric (56-bit significand, 8-bit exponent).

-- `CSV format`: up to 16 columns are supported, up to 8 columns post CSV parsing, and the length of one row should be less than or equal to 1024 bytes.
+- `CSV format`: Up to 16 columns are supported, up to eightS columns post CSV parsing, and the length of one row should be less than or equal to 1024 bytes.

-- `filter operator`: only 7 types of operator are supported, the operators are listed below:
+- `filter operator`: Only seven types of operator are supported, and the operators are listed below:

     +----------+-----------------------+
     | FilterOp | Description           |